This chilli coconut prawn recipe is so easy you’ll probably add it your weekly repertoire!

 What he began as a masterchef style of training in one high school has turned into 10+ schools all now competing for prizes that are better than the ones handed out at exec competitions!

 I put on my hairnet and donned my Outrigger brown apron, then we were divided into two teams.
-Mine team had the enviable dish of chilli, lime and coconut prawns.
-Here’s the recipe.
-It’s so easy, you must try at home!
+My team had the enviable dish of chilli, lime and coconut prawns.

 Fijian chilli, lime & coconut prawns recipe

-- Tiger prawns x 8 (tails on or off) I have used a bag of frozen shelled prawns.
+- Tiger prawns x 8 (tails on or off) I use a bag of frozen shelled prawns (defrosted)

 - Kaffir lime leaves (optional)